-Surgical Infection Rate Higher with RA Drugs
+Surgical Infection Rate May Be Higher with Arthritis Drugs

 Certain drugs can boost post-surgery infection risk in patients with inflammatory arthritis.

-But this study “is one of the best out there regarding this topic,” says Tim Bongartz, MD, associate professor of rheumatology at Mayo Clinic in Rochester, Minn.
+This study “is one of the best out there regarding this topic,” says Tim Bongartz, MD, associate professor of rheumatology at Mayo Clinic in Rochester, Minn.
 Dr. Bongartz was not involved in the study.

 Based on their results, senior study author Inès A. Kramers-de Quervain, MD, of the department of rheumatology at the Schulthess Clinic in Zurich, Switzerland, suggests “it may be advisable to consider stopping TNF inhibitors more than one administration interval before surgery, since the risk of postoperative infection appears to be higher if the operation occurs within this period.”
 An administration interval is the length of time between one injection and the next.